New Video-Saving Feature Raises New Rights Issues

-Mr. JASON SCHULTZ (Staff Attorney, Electronic Frontier Foundation): So this does raise a question of whether YouTube will claim that Real is helping people violate its terms of service.
+JASON SCHULTZ: So this does raise a question of whether YouTube will claim that Real is helping people violate its terms of service.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.